eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 ### Performance Testing

-- **Objectives:** Performance tests measure resource consumption and response time per feature in order to confirm that the application remains stable and responsive under normal operating conditions.
+- **Objectives:** Performance tests to evaluate the performance of the EUDI Wallet application under average user load across various mobile devices.
+This testing will focus on CPU and memory usage, as well as network activity during common scenarios.
 - **Requirements:** The Performance Requirements can be found [here](#).
 - **Specifications**: The Performance Test Specifications can be found [here](#)
 - **Tools:** [Performance Testing Tools](#-test-management-and-tools).